For most high achievers, the thought of failing at anything is paralyzing, demoralizing, and terrifying. Especially failing in public.

 When you fail you can have two responses:

-- you can iterate.
+- You can learn, adapt, and iterate.

 I hope you see that there isn’t really a choice here.